MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-event-id-4013.md

   Configuring domain controllers to point to a single DNS server's IP address, including the 127.0.0.1 loopback address, represents a single point of failure.
 This setting is tolerable in a forest with only one domain controller, but not in forests with multiple domain controllers.

-  Hub-site domain controllers should point to DNS servers in the same site as them for preferred and alternate DNS server and then finally to itself as an additional alternate DNS server.
+  Hub-site domain controllers should point to DNS servers in the same site as them for preferred and alternate DNS server and then finally to itself as another alternate DNS server.

   Branch site domain controllers should configure the preferred DNS server IP address to point to a hub-site DNS server, the alternate DNS server IP address to point to an in-site DNS server or one in the closest available site, and finally to itself using the 127.0.0.1 loopback address or current static IP address.